biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04c-Mode-Spotlight-MDP.md

 # Mode Spotlight: MDP Mode (Markdown Planner)

-The **MDP Mode** (Markdown-Driven Planner) transforms Cursor into your personal documentation architect, specialized in creating beautifully structured, well-organized Markdown content.
+The **MDP Mode** (Markdown-Driven Planner) is a powerful **Custom Mode** for Cursor that transforms it into your personal documentation architect, specialized in creating beautifully structured, well-organized Markdown content.
 This mode excels at organizing information hierarchically, managing multi-file documentation projects, and creating interconnected knowledge bases with proper cross-referencing.

 ## Purpose of MDP Mode